thesephist/xin/SPEC.md

 ## Introduction

-Xin is a purely functional programming language inspired by lisp syntax and CSP ideas about concurrency and data sharing.
-Xin aspires to be an expressive, concise language built on a small number of simple elements that work well together.
+Xin is a functional programming language inspired by Lisp and CSP.
+Xin aspires to be an expressive, extensible language built on a small number of simple elements that work well together.

 Xin supports proper tail calls and uses tail recursion as the only looping primitive, but provides common vocabulary like `while` and `for` / `range` as standard library forms.
+Xin uses lazy evaluation.

 ## Syntax